Learn to scuba dive, explore Buddhist temples and volunteer at an elephant sanctuary on this inspiring gap year program through Thailand!

 You will see a LOT of elephants around these parts.
 Fortunately, you will be staying at an ethical elephant conservation park that aims to solve some of the problems surrounding elephant exploitation in Thailand.
 Despite a ban on logging, elephant habitat is still being lost and as few as 500 wild elephants are left within Thailand and

 they are threatened.
 Over 2,000 domestic elephants, trapped in the traditional elephant tourist industry, have a bleak future.
-You will be up close and personal with these kind and unforgettable animals, helping care
+You will be up close and personal with these kind and unforgettable animals for 5 days, helping care

 for them and exploring the complex issue the animal conservation world is currently facing.